gpcweb/crazy_chaarts/README.md

 CrazyChaarts is a gem that will help you to generate images charts using phantomjs and highcharts.
 So if you want to generate some charts you need to install phantomjs in your system and have highcharts-convert.js (and its dependencies) inside a folder in your rails app.
 By default CrazyChaarts expects highcharts-convert.js inside vendor/highcharts.
 However you can tell him to search inside another folder.

-At the moment we can only generate LineCharts.
+At the moment we can only generate line charts and pie charts.

 ## Installation